Walter Lincoln Hawkins: Bell Laboratories

-In 1942, Hawkins became the first Black person to join the technical staff of Bell Laboratories.
+In 1942, Hawkins became the first African American person to join the technical staff of Bell Laboratories.
 In 1963, he became Bell Labs' Supervisor of Applied Research, and in 1972, the head of his department.
 His earliest projects at Bell Labs were focused on producing cheap alternatives to rubber that could be made domestically during World War II.
 By controlling much of the Pacific theater in World War II, the Japanese had cut off much of America's rubber supply from Southeast Asia.
 Hawkins contributed to the development of a rubber substitute made from petroleum stock.

 After the war, Hawkins began work on new and improved insulation for telephone cables.
 Prior to this work, underground and underwater cables, which were laid over incredibly long distances, were covered with fiber wrapped in heavy, expensive lead sheathing.
 Scientists believed that new, cheap, lightweight plastics like polyethylene would be a good alternative, but common plastics could undergo chemical reactions that made them brittle and unsuitable for long-term use outdoors.
 Thus protective additives were required to stabilize these plastic materials.
 In 1956, Hawkins, in collaboration with Vincent Lanza, invented a plastic coating that could withstand extreme fluctuations in temperature, last up to seventy years, and was less expensive than lead.
 Upon validation of this technology, telephone lines were installed in rural areas, bringing affordable phone service to thousands of people and reducing the use of lead.

 In addition to his technical efforts developing the new polymer-based cable sheath, Hawkins gave considerable effort to developing appropriate testing methods to prove the materials would have long lifetimes and minimal plastic waste, and towards communicating the underlying chemistry to non-technical audiences interested in the expansion of telecommunications technology.
 In the 1970s, Hawkins shifted his research focus towards minimizing plastic waste.
 His work in the area of recycling plastics continued after Hawkins was promoted to assistant director of Bell Labs' Chemical Research Lab in 1974.
 The extremely durable nature of plastic becomes a huge problem when it must be discarded.
 Hawkins became an expert, not only in making plastics last longer, but in recycling these seemingly indestructible products.

 Over the course of his professional career, Hawkins contributed to 18 U.S. patents, 55 scientific research articles and 3 books.